Documentation Index

 OpenAI Codex

-Codex reads skills from .codex/skills/.
-Symlink to the shared directory:
+Codex reads skills from.codex/skills/.
+Symlink to .claude/skills/:

-Codex picks up the same SKILL.md files and triggers them the same way.
+SKILL.md files and triggers them the same way.

 Cursor

-Cursor reads project rules from .cursor/rules/.
+Cursor reads project rules from.cursor/rules/.
 You can convert skills to Cursor rules: